 Dental implants are solid screw-like replacements for tooth roots.
 Made from body-friendly materials—such as titanium—they are a long-term solution for damaged tooth roots or nerves.
 Dental implants are a major surgical procedure, as the implants must be physically placed inside the jawbone.
 They are a sturdy foundation designed to accommodate dental crowns, bridges, or dentures.
-If you’ve been experiencing tooth pain or difficulty eating on a daily basis, it may be time to speak to your dentist about dental implants.
-Read on to find out what else you need to know.
+If you’ve been experiencing tooth pain or difficulty eating on a daily basis, it may be time to speak to your dentist about dental implants and know more about implants.

 Book a dental appointment